-Anorexia nervosa, bulimia nervosa, binge eating disorder – these are some widely known eating disorders.
-However, there is another eating disorder that is not as known but can lead to equally devastating consequences if not paid attention to.
+Anorexia nervosa, bulimia nervosa, and binge eating disorder – these are some widely known eating disorders.
+However, there is another eating disorder that is not as well-known but can lead to equally devastating consequences if not paid attention to.
 It is called orthorexia nervosa.

 Contents